chantaltan/DH110-CHANTALTAN/assignment03/README.md

    - In current free music learning apps, most interactions are one-sided.
 Users may prefer to have live feedback from a real instructor within an app to improve their learning experience.

 ### Defining the Target Users

+### Research Methods
+I will conduct a contextual inquiry session, which will include an interview and over participatory observation of the user.
+For the interview, I asked background questions about the user’s music learning background and in what contexts he learns to play his instrument and find music sheets.
+For the observation, I observed how the user would find music sheets online.
+Since he did not have his instrument with him, I was not able to observe how he would practice alongside the music sheets.

+The session was conducted at the user’s own home over Zoom, where they might practice their instrument or use their device to find music online.
+The user did not feel comfortable sharing his video, so only his audio file will be shared.

+### Contextual Inquiry Guide and Transcript

+Find the contextual inquiry guide [here](https://docs.google.com/document/d/1rC5G8pPJRYDHTzH33Z-FgUGEzDLTm2Qe_i2nKlS1rbY/edit?usp=sharing).

+Find the audio recording [here](https://drive.google.com/file/d/1cXtVr1QOLJgCg1I9x1tSfKNULCTlHhvU/view?usp=sharing) and the transcript of the contextual inquiry [here](https://docs.google.com/document/d/1IcCXDc7i5TaAK38EcHiyI-ypCjnwB7Nk3FvHxldoKfc/edit?usp=sharing).

+Find my observation notes [here](https://docs.google.com/document/d/1kPfoPkfaH0bM5uUkpyOGnAYi4DV2CwF_-tK0ohrqfL4/edit?usp=sharing).

+### Key Insights

+### Reflection